 In contrast, an organ and tissue donation authority has a goal of “Improve organ and tissue donor conversion rates” and you can see how their measure of “Conversion rate – Number of actual donors as a percentage of all potential organ donors” is direct evidence of that goal.

 Quality #3 – Excellent corporate KPIs are quantitative.

 Yeah, yeah, I hear you: “not everything is quantitative”.
-But actually, it can be.
+But actually, virtually all performance results that matter can be measured quantitatively.
 Paraphrasing Douglas Hubbard, author of “How to Measure Anything”, if you can observe or detect a difference, then you can measure it.
 If you can’t observe or detect a difference, why would you set a goal for it?

 A national sporting association has a goal of “Corporate leadership and unity.”
 And they measure this with KPIs like “Leading by example as a National Organisation” and “High level compliance to governance assessment completed”.
 These are not measures!
 KPIs measure results, and measuring means some degree of quantification.
 These KPIs read more like actions.
 Actions and measures are not the same thing.

 To make their goal measurable, the sporting association would need to be more specific about the meaning of their goal.
 In particular, what difference is this goal about?